amdw/jianjin/README.md

 ### Running Python tests

-To run the Python tests, run ```foreman run python manage.py test words``` (make sure you have the virtualenv activated as described above).
+To run the Python tests, run ```foreman run python -Wall manage.py test words``` (make sure you have the virtualenv activated as described above).

 A useful command for dumping your data into [test fixtures](https://docs.djangoproject.com/en/1.10/topics/testing/tools/#fixture-loading) is: